ReFreezed/HotParticles/misc/README.txt

         spread                  number   Angle.
 How spread out the particles are from their initial direction. tangentialAcceleration  table    Table with these numeric fields: min, max.
-Is also an array. textureHeight           number   Height of the particle texture. texturePath             string   Path to the texture relative to the specified base folder.
-Is empty if no path value is available. texturePreset           string   Fallback for when texturePath is empty. textureWidth            number   Width of the particle texture. title                   string   Title of the particle system.
+Is also an array. textureHeight           number   Height of the particle texture. textureOffset           table    Texture offset for the particles.
+It's a table with these numeric fields: x, y.
+Is also an array. texturePath             string   Path to the texture relative to the specified base folder.
+Is empty if no path value is available. texturePreset           string   Fallback for when 'texturePath' is empty - is empty otherwise. textureWidth            number   Width of the particle texture. title                   string   Title of the particle system.
 Is empty by default.

     pixelateTextures
         Boolean.
-True if textures are set to be pixelated (i.e. use nearest neighbor filtering), false otherwise (linear filtering).
+True if textures are set to be pixelated (i.e. use nearest- neighbor filtering), false otherwise (linear filtering).